igormironchik/cfgfile/README.md

 This is header-only library.
 But if you want to build examples and tests juct run qmake and then make, as usually.

+To build with Qt support define CFGFILE_QT_SUPPORT.
+To build with XML support define CFGFILE_QT_SUPPORT and CFGFILE_XML_SUPPORT.
+XML supported only with Qt.

 # About

 Configuration file format is a set of tags, which are surrounded by curly